IgniteUI/igniteui-documentation/topics/02_Controls/igCombo/01_igCombo_Getting_Started.md

 	<div id="comboTarget"></div>
 	```

 	Instantiate the `igCombo`.
 In jQuery, you can use the document ready JavaScript event to instantiate the combo.
-In ASP.NET MVC, use the ASP.NET MVC helper to bind to an `IQueryable` datasource.
+In ASP.NET MVC, use the %%ProductNameMVC%% to bind to an `IQueryable` datasource.

 	**In HTML:**